Custom Meta Tags

 The same pattern is evident in BESS, where commercial maturity is driving providers to compete on integration, software, lifecycle support, and sustainability.
 With 65% of European BESS startups offering additional software, value is increasingly being created through control, monitoring, optimisation, and operational insight as much as through the storage asset itself.

 For engineers, ESS companies, and technology providers, the future outlook is therefore not simply about deploying more capacity.
 It is about making better design decisions in a more complex market.
 Understanding where investment is flowing, where supply-chain pressure is building, and how system requirements are changing will be critical.
-The next phase of energy storage will depend on combining market intelligence with practical engineering expertise, so that systems are not only deployable, but scalable, resilient, and fit for long-term operation.
+The next phase of energy storage will depend on combining market intelligence with practical engineering expertise so that systems are not only deployable but also scalable, resilient, and fit for long-term operation.

 Emerging Markets & Technologies